joelmccracken/modal-emacs/README.md

 # Alpha Warning #

 Modal Emacs is still in early development.
-I (Joel) use it for work every day, but you should exect it to rapidly change -- and dont be sure that anything will stay the same, at least until further notice.
+You should expect lots of change as the project evolves.

 If you have any feedback, suggestions, or would like to help, please contact me via issues!